Engee documentation

 A — hot junction temperature

-Thermal port that defines the hot junction temperature of the thermocouple.
+The thermal port that determines the temperature of the hot junction of the thermocouple.

 + — positive